 - Tactical coaching: Tactical training entails more detail-oriented advice or guidance, like how to deal with difficult situations, how to nurture a relationship with a customer, and other critical sales skills.

 - Skills-specific coaching: This training helps reps hone in specific skills crucial to a successful sales career, like communication, lead nurturing, and selling.
 Part of skills-specific training may involve learning how to use (or more efficiently use) a CRM.
-A CRM like Freshworks CRM provides teams with sales activities, so you can identify the performance of your reps.
+A CRM like Freshsales provides teams with sales activities, so you can identify the performance of your reps.
 From the first interaction to close and every touchpoint in between, a CRM streamlines tracking customer relationships.
 Best of all, some CRM software——use AI to drive sales quicker by analyzing each deal and offering insights on how reps should move forward.

 A combination of these elements makes for a comprehensive sales coaching program tailored to each salesperson’s needs.
 But of course, each training will have its own unique framework.